I am losing too many games. What should I do?

 You can absolutely NOT make a valid declaration without a pure sequence.
 When you’re dealt a hand, it is important to first and foremost check if you have a pure sequence.
 Many players choose to drop out of a round if they don’t have one, potentially saving them from a high penalty.
 You can still continue playing if you don’t have a pure sequence in hand and expect to build one soon with your current cards, but it is not always advisable and quite risky.
 Remember, if you don’t have a pure sequence, none of your other melds/groups would matter.

-Look for a Second Sequence Immediately
+Look for a second sequence immediately

 In a rummy game, there is a concept of first and second hearts.
 The first ‘heart’ in a rummy game is unlocked when you make a pure sequence.
 It’s only after a pure sequence that your other groupings would be deemed valid.
 A second heart unlocks upon making the second sequence, which can be pure or impure.
 After this, one can make more sequences or sets, there’s no rule.